I write on being a friend to yourself.

 My Medical Practice Story

 I became a licensed physician in 1999 after one year of Internal Medicine and Psychiatry Internship and have since completed a general psychiatry residency between two programs, Loma Linda University Medical Center and Harvard South Shore.
 I then completed a Prime Medicine Fellowship at Harvard South Shore in 2002.
-Since then, I have worked in several companies and hospitals before settling in my little nook, here in the Rivers-Murrieta-Temecula areas of Southern California.
+Since then, I have worked in several companies and hospitals before settling in my little nook, here in the Riverside-Murrieta-Temecula areas of Southern California.

 I have been in psychiatry for twelve years now, working in various positions encompassing medication management, psychotherapy, ECT, public speaking and writing.

 I’ve travelled for years with my nuclear family in the medical mission field to somewhere around twenty countries.
 My formative years were also largely influenced by the pleasures of music, sports, reading and writing.
 My bachelor’s degree in Biology, from La Sierra University, California in 1994, ushered me into the final years of my formal education.
 Just before entering medical school, I spent almost three months in Sevilla living in the community and learning Spanish.
 Between years two and three of medical school, I spent five weeks in the medical clinics and community of Ecuador, where I was happy to continue studying Spanish.

 If you’re looking for specific posts on this blog, there are several ways to find them: